 Specific courses required for Texas Teacher Certification by individuals possessing a baccalaureate degree may be obtained by contacting UMHB's College of Education.
 Degree plans, teaching fields, available endorsements, and delivery systems may be found in the College of Education (p.
-116).
+136) section of this catalog.